ShannaBadhesha/Final_project/README.md

 plotDispEsts(dds)
 ```
 ![png](Graphs/graph_16.png)
+Plot of the dispersion estimates graph is on the right.
+Fitted line quickly declines and then flattens out.

 ### Independent filtering of results
 The results function of the DESeq2 package performs independent filtering by default using the mean of normalized counts as a filter statistic.
 A threshold on the filter statistic is found which optimizes the number of adjusted p values lower than a significance level alpha (we use the standard variable name for significance level, though it is unrelated to the dispersion parameter α).
 The theory behind independent filtering is discussed in greater detail below.
 The adjusted p values for the genes which do not pass the filter threshold are set to NA.